 For examples of the different roles where your sales skills could be put into practice, see graduate jobs in sales.

 Who are the main graduate employers?

-There are also opportunities to work in small to medium-sized enterprises (SMEs), which span the range of industries.
+There are also opportunities to work in small and medium-sized enterprises (SMEs), which span the range of industries.

-- varied working environments, e.g. working in a sales department can be target driven, challenging and very busy.
-Field work or medical sales can involve long hours and being away from home.
-While working in telesales in a contact centre could involve regular office hours or split shifts;
+- varied working environments - for example, working in a sales department can be target-driven, challenging and very busy, field work or medical sales can involve long hours and being away from home, while working in telesales in a contact centre could involve regular office hours or split shifts;

 - a basic salary with a chance to earn more in commission for meeting targets.
-In some companies the level of commission that can be earned has no ceiling, providing very high salaries for talented sales employees;
+In some companies, the level of commission that can be earned has no cap, providing incredibly high salaries for talented sales employees;

 - an emphasis on creating, building and maintaining profitable customer relationships.
 This requires a certain mix of soft skills, including communication, diplomacy, confidence and the ability to deal with rejection;

 To find out more about typical salaries and working conditions in sales positions, see job profiles.

 The nature of sales jobs is already changing, with more of a leaning towards e-tailing.
 This shift towards web sales is only set to continue, with customer interaction also now heavily weighted towards the online domain.

 In response to this, there's been an increased demand for graduates with IT and relationship-building skills - see our guidance on starting your career in IT sales.
 You're more likely to require skills in relationship management and consultative selling - a personalised service leading to repeat sales - as opposed to simply relying on strong negotiation, resilience and persistence tactics to clinch a deal.